traumst/neon-chat/README.md

 And UI looks like shit, have to style it

 ### Message Broadcasting:
-- ~~When the server receives a message from a client over a regular HTTP POST request, it should broadcast that message to all other connected clients via the SSE connection.~~
+- track user deltas: chats, messages
+- only serve deltas
+- test overload of a conn channel

 ### Persistence
+- message store
-- Cache instead of map
+- cache instead of map
-- ~~DB for users and auth~~

 ### User Authentication
-- ~~Continue using your existing login system to authenticate users.~~
-- ~~When a user logs in, generate a unique token for them and send it back.~~
-- The client should store this token and use it to authenticate __all__ connections.
+- client should send session token to authenticate __all__ connections

-### Establish SSE Connection
-- ~~When a user opens the chat, the client should initiate an SSE connection to the server.~~
-- ~~The server should verify the user's token and if it's valid, accept the connection.~~
-- ~~SSE should include at least: ping, chat invites, incoming messages~~
+- email verification
+- 2FA

 ### GUI
-- Style the app, pick a futuristic dark theme
+- style the app, pick a futuristic dark theme
-- Should be simple and intuitive
-- Should remain snappy
+- should remain minimal and snappy
-- Custom font - jetbrains.com/lp/mono/
+- apply custom font jetbrains.com/lp/mono/

-### GUI Interactivity
+### Chat features
 - Search chats by:
     1. chat name
     2. invited user name